Tilkut: Types of Tilkut

-Nutrition and health benefits

-Experts say that Tilkut is an excellent vegetarian source of protein.
-It is high in zinc, magnesium, calcium, and other minerals, and it has anti-inflammatory and antioxidant qualities.
-For optimal bone health, nutritionists advise women over 35 to consume Tilkut regularly.
-It is a great source of monounsaturated fatty acids, which are heart-healthy fats, and oleic acid, which can effectively lower high cholesterol.
-In the dark afternoons of winter, the combination of seeds and nuts keeps the body warm and energised.

 Regions

-Tilkut is seasonal dessert used in the Indian States of Bihar, Jharkhand, West Bengal.
+Tilkut is seasonal dessert used in the Indian States of Bihar, eastern Uttar Pradesh, Jharkhand, West Bengal.
 During the time of December and January tilkut is sold widely in these regions and it is loved dessert for all ages. it is also related to grah and nakshatra dos.
-Tilkut is a traditional delicacy mainly prepare during Makar Sankranti, the harvest festival in India.
+Tilkut is a traditional delicacy mainly prepared during Makar Sankranti, the harvest festival in India.
+In the Bhojpuri region, it is also prepared during Ganesh Puja, which is celebrated on Magh Chaturthi.